007revad/Plex_Server_Sync/README.md

 ### Settings

-You need to set the source and destination settings at the top of the script.
-There are also a few optional settings.
+You need to set the source and destination settings in the plex_server_sync.config file.
+There are also a few optional settings in the plex_server_sync.config file.

 **For example:**